-3.24.2.
+3.21.2.
 Action Plan to improve audit outcomes.

-In response to the matters raised by the Auditor General in the 2018/19 report, the municipality has put together the action plan to address the above matters and those that were included in the Management Report.
+In response to the matters raised by the Auditor General in the 2020/21 report, the municipality has put together the action plan to address the above matters and those that were included in the Management Report.
 The summary of the action plan is as follows:-

-- ➤ The legal service unit will engage all attorneys with a view to determine the estimates of the pending civil lawsuits or damages against the municipality.
-This will enable the municipality to reliably make the provision in the financial statements: - ➤ The financial statements will be prepared, reviewed, and managed on a monthly basis.
-This will assist to mitigate errors on the financial statements at the end of the financial year. - > The municipality will seek the services of the service provider who will perform data cleansing of debtors and to perform the risk-profiling of all debtors in order to determine their level of affordability. - ➤ Enhanced level of capacity and understanding of SCM functions by providing training to the bid committee members and SCM practitioners. - Establish the contract management unit in order to reduce irregular expenditure. - ➤ Report unauthorised, irregular, fruitless and wasteful expenditure to council on a quarterly basis in order to trigger the consequence management process. - > Develop a comprehensive plan to address water losses.
+- The legal service unit will engage all attorneys with a view to determine the estimates of the pending civil lawsuits or damages against the municipality.
+This will enable the municipality to reliably make the provision in the financial statements; - The financial statements will be prepared, reviewed, and managed on a monthly basis.
+This will assist to mitigate errors on the financial statements at the end of the financial year.
+The personnel dealing with the preparation of the Annual Financial Statement will also be embarking on the training that deals with financial reporting; - The municipality will seek the services of the service provider who will perform data cleansing of debtors and to perform the risk-profiling of all debtors in order to determine their level of affordability; - The municipality will continue to utilise the services of a debt collector in order to improve the collection of debtors; - > The debtors books will be scrutinised and all debtors identified as uncollectable will be submitted to council for write-off; - > Enhanced level of capacity and understanding of SCM functions by providing training to the bid committee members and SCM practitioners. - Capacitate the contract management unit in order to reduce irregular expenditure. - > Report unauthorised, irregular, fruitless and wasteful expenditure to council on a quarterly basis in order to trigger the consequence management process. - > Implement a comprehensive plan to address water losses.
+This will include the procurement of the system that will assist with the detection of areas of water losses.

-3.25.
-FINANCIAL PLAN.
+3.22.
+Financial Plan.

 The municipality does not currently have a long term financial plan in place.
-The municipality has requested the technical assistance of the National and Provincial Treasury to develop the plan.
+The municipality has requested the technical assistance of the National and Provincial Treasury to develop the plan, which process is still in progress.
 The plan is aimed at ensuring that the various strategies of the municipality (financial and non-financial), which will require financial muscle both in the medium and long term are achieved.
-The municipality however makes use of its medium term budget to ensure that financial requirements and service delivery are being done.
+The financial plan will provide a sypnosis of how much it will cost to fund all the requirements of the municipality which are included in the strategic plan of the municipality, being the IDP.
+In the absence of the financial plan, the municipality however makes use of its medium term budget to ensure that financial requirements and service delivery are being done.

-3.26.
-OPERATIONAL BUDGET.
+3.23.
+Operational Budget.

-The operating budget of the municipality for the next three years is a total of R17.3 billion, made up of R16.9 billion for the operation expenditure and R379.2 million for the capital expenditure.
+The operating budget of the municipality for the next three years is a total of R9.2 billion, made up of R8.7 billion for the operation expenditure and R497 million for the capital expenditure.
+Total operating expenditure is projected at R3.010 billion in the 2022/23 financial year, representing an increase of R356.6 million (13.4%) from the current financial year's budget of R2.654 billion

 The summary of the operation expenditure is as follows:-